-Join Sean Colins for an in-depth discussion in this video A tour of the services, part of Up and Running with OS X Server App.
+Join Sean Colins for an in-depth discussion in this video A tour of the services, part of Learning OS X Server App.

 Now that we've got your server set up, we're going to go through a quick tour of the available services, and I'll give you some tips along the way.
 To get there, we're going to go to the Go menu, and pulldown to Applications.
 In Applications, we'll go to Server.
 Double-click on it.
 I'm going to close the application's window in the background just so we've got a nice, clean interface to work with here in the front.
 And we'll start off.
 So, in the side bar, we have several sections.
 The top is sort of devoted to the server as a whole.
 The second one is about accounts, users and group accounts.